Brianna Clark, Anchor

 She recently won the 2024 Kentucky Broadcasters Association Freedom of Information Award for her investigative report revealing the events that led to the tragic death of Calloway County Chief Deputy Jody Cash.
 Because of her reporting, local entities updated their policies, reinforced training, and added new security measures to help keep law enforcement officers safe.

-In 2020, Brianna earned an Emmy for her special report "School Threats: Real Consequences", diving deeper into a new state law following the January 2018 deadly shooting at Marshall County High School that took the lives of 15-year-olds Bailey Holt and Preston Cope and injured more than a dozen other students.
-Brianna was a reporter on scene that day watching as parents learned about the deaths of their children; it was the first time she put down her camera and stopped recording.
+In 2020, Brianna earned an Emmy for her special report "School Threats: Real Consequences," diving deeper into a new state law following the January 2018 deadly shooting at Marshall County High School that took the lives of 15-year-olds Bailey Holt and Preston Cope and injured more than a dozen other students.

 Brianna has a deep passion for sharing stories about the service and sacrifice of our nation's veterans.
 Her work on a 2021 hour-long special titled "Honor Flight: From Paducah to D.C." earned her multiple Associated Press awards.
 Brianna had the privilege of being the only television news reporter/camerawoman invited to document a 24-hour trip with dozens of veterans as they flew from Louisville to Washington D.C., to visit the memorials and monuments built in their honor, including 15 WWII veterans from Western Kentucky.

-Growing up in Minnesota near the Twin Cities, Brianna spent her summers riding four-wheelers and her winters on a snowboard.
-She's a graduate of the University of South Dakota, with a bachelor’s degree in multimedia journalism and a minor in theatre.
+Growing up in Minnesota near the Twin Cities, Brianna spent her summers riding four-wheelers and horses, and her winters on a snowboard and sleds.
+A graduate from Stillwater Area High School, she went on to study at the University of South Dakota, where she earned a bachelor’s degree in multimedia journalism and a minor in theatre.

 With a passion for truth-telling, Brianna strives to shed light on issues affecting individuals, actively seeking answers to some of the most difficult questions.